ksu-cis300-master/Homework-3-S24-Instructions-Mastermind/index.md

 <img src="ClassDiagram.png" alt="The software architecture." style="zoom:67%;" />

 **UserInterface** implements the GUI.
-Not all of the **private** methods required for this class are shown in the class diagram - see [Section 6.1.
-The UserInterface Class](#6.1.
+Not all of the **private** methods required for this class are shown in the class diagram - see [Section 6.2.
+The UserInterface Class](#6.2.
 The UserInterface Class) for more information. **Strategy** is a **static** class containing methods and constants for finding and checking optimal plays, as well as for scoring plays and partitioning goal sets.
 You will need to implement both of these classes, as outlined in the coding requirements that follow.
-In order for the provided unit tests to compile, all **public** members of the **Strategy** class must match those shown in the class diagram; otherwise, you may use different names as long as they obey the [naming conventions](https://cis300.cs.ksu.edu/appendix/style/naming/index.html) for this class.
+In order for the provided unit tests to compile, the names of all **public** members of the **Strategy** class must match those shown in the class diagram; otherwise, you may use different names as long as they obey the [naming conventions](https://cis300.cs.ksu.edu/appendix/style/naming/index.html) for this class.

 ## 6. Coding Requirements